cs-shawn/tools/README.md

 # tools

 ## telnetserver
-tool for developers debug runtime python by import this module.
+Tool for developers debug runtime python by import this module.
+Code is write in python 2, but it is easy to run in python3 only by change a few place.

+### example
+You just need import module, then instantiate the TelnetConsole class.
+You should do this in where you can get global variables easly.